Every year in the UK, 23,600 parents die leaving dependent children:

 Again, have in the back of your mind the question ‘is this actually enough?’
 Most employers offer a payment of around 2 years' salary: that is not going to be anywhere near enough to cover housing costs let alone protect your family’s lifestyle in the future.

-Thy Will Be Done is proud to support the work of
+Thy Will Be Done (Spain) Ltd is proud to support the work of

 © National Children's Bureau - Registered charity No. 258825.
 Registered in England and Wales No. 952717